FunhouseAtelier/remix-v2-examples/02-routing-and-loading-data/02d-dynamic-routes/README.md

 ## Notes

-- If the name of a route segment starts with `$` (dollar sign), that route segment is dynamically addressed, meaning any text in that place will match the route.
+- If the name of a route segment starts with `$` (dollar sign), that route segment is dynamically addressed, meaning any valid (for a URL) text in that place will match the route.

 - The `getUser` function simulates the behavior of the web server querying an external database to get the data, using the hard-coded mock data in `app/services/mock-data.ts` for demonstration.

-- The `json` utility function abbreviates the syntax required to send a "200 Success" response to the client with the data, but it can also be done from scratch.
+- The `json` utility function abbreviates the syntax required to send a "200 Success" response to the client with the data, but that can also be done from scratch.

 ## Expected Behavior